MikeTheReader/advent-of-code-2019/src/day-5/README.md

 Got that going.
 Having the other function in place made that pretty quick and painless, other than I had my ternary expression backwards.

 Woo hoo!
 Got the first part.
 Only trick was that I hadn't implmented immediate mode for opcode 4.
 Once that was in place, it was zeroes across the board and a diagnostic code.

+# Part 2

+Part 2 turned out to be pretty easy, especially since this time there was some test data to work with.

+The work I did in part 1 also made it a bit easier.
+Could still use some major refactoring, but I'm considering it a victory for today.